fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 (The current ETL image was sourced from MongoDB.com)

-# Objective of the project -
+# Objective of the project:
 ### To determine the factors influening the UK Road Traffic Collision and Accident.
 Owing to the advancement of infrastructure within the transport industry with regards to the technologies within the cars and the road conditions, casualties resulting from the road traffic collision has consistently seen a downward trend (since the 1960s).
 However, still a substantial number of road traffic collision and accident do occur and they result in serious/fatal consequences.